YihsunEthanCheng/CarND-Advanced-Lane-Lines/README.md

         * Narrow lanes in mountain area: strutures along road lanes such as trenches are also creating edges parallel to road lanes and fails window search.
         * Combinations of all: any combination of the above features in the scene further aggrevate the false positive errors.

-3. The solution to all the problems in the challenge videos require multple agent.
-Below lists the agents whom can be combined to fix majority of the problem.
+3. The solution to all the problems in the challenge videos requires multiple agents.
+Below lists the agents whom can be combined to fix the majority of the problem.

         * Convolutional features: such as matched filter can be used to boost the signal of lane lines as they appear in certain color and certain shape.
         * Color space: Saturation channel along won't be enough.
 We might combined with the Red channel in RGB color space to imrpove the color selection robustness.